-When storing bitcoins in trust or escrow, store them the right way
+When storing bitcoin in trust or escrow, store them the right way

-Finally, as a lawyer, you may be asked to hold bitcoins in trust for clients.
-Unfortunately, since bitcoins are not money, you can’t put them in your trust account.
+Finally, as a lawyer, you may be asked to hold bitcoin in trust for clients.
+Unfortunately, since bitcoin is not money, you can’t put them in your trust account.

 The Nebraska bar advises on this in its opinion as well.

-First off, in this case, you should not convert the bitcoins to fiat currency.
+First off, in this case, you should not convert the bitcoin to fiat currency.
 Why?
 Because there’s a chance that you’d be helping your client launder money.

 You’ll need to notify your client that you won’t be converting their bitcoin, and explain that their bitcoin may lose value while you’re storing it.
 “You need to inform the client that, just because they’re storing a bitcoin with you doesn’t mean they’re going to get today’s value of that bitcoin back.
 If it goes up or down, that’s not your problem.
 You’re just holding onto the coin itself,” Joshua said.

-Then, you need to ensure reasonable security when holding bitcoins in trust or escrow for clients.
+Then, you need to ensure reasonable security when holding bitcoin in trust or escrow for clients.
 According to the Nebraska ethics opinion, reasonable security could mean one of the following: